Products: MCP Web Services Software (MGSWEB)

 MGS, Inc. MCP Web Services (MGSWeb) is a set of software components, running on the MCP platform that implements two capabilities.
 First, it allows you to have your MCP system serve up web services on your Intranet or the Internet.
 The web services can be based on either existing COMS transactions or on data from your DMSII databases.
 Second, it allows existing MCP applications to call web services that are available on other computers connected to your Intranet or the Internet.

+What are Web Services?
 Essentially, web services implements the ability to call functions on a remote system (Remote Procedure Call, or RPC) over the same communication channel used by web browsers, using a simple, text-based protocol.